How to support your immune system

-We may not have listened when our mothers told us to put on another layer, lest we ‘catch a cold’, but it does seem that the winter can bring with it illness and fatigue.
+We may not have listened when our mothers told us to put on another layer, lest we ‘catch a cold’, but it seems that colder weather can bring with it illness and fatigue.

 What can I do about it?

 The good news is there are lots of ways to combat these affronts on your immune system.

 Our lifestyle habits are one surefire way to keep our bodies protected.
 Ensuring we get as close to eight hours of sleep a night can help with immune protection and recovery.